open-rmf/rmf_traffic_editor/README.md

 to annotate building floorplans with the desired robot traffic lanes and generate simulation models to test and evaluate different traffic schemes.

+## system requirements

+This program is developed and tested on Ubuntu 18.04 LTS, using Qt 5 and `yaml-cpp`.

 ## compiling instructions
 ```
 sudo apt update